ashishtele/ashishtele.github.io/_posts/2021-07-04-MLOPs_mistakes.md

 Recently I came across a paper on [Arxiv Sanity](http://www.arxiv-sanity.com/) named [Using AntiPatterns to avoid MLOps Mistakes](https://arxiv.org/abs/2107.00079v1).
 The authors describe the lessons learned from developing and deploying machine learning models at scale across the enterprise.
 BNY Mellon presented the learnings in the form of antipatterns.
 I think the lessons are vital for not only the financial analytics applications but also all the industries.

+I found a few points noteworthy to be noted.
+The authors mention "It is imperative that the part of a learning pipeline concerned with hyper-parameter optimization be explicitly and painstakingly documented so as to be reproducible and easily adaptable."
+From my experience, MLflow helped me to save the parameters and artifacts to track the model performance and help to reproduce the results.

 Thanks